-ChildSavers Immediate Response team is available 24/7, 365 days per year to respond to children ages 2 -17 experiencing trauma and/or a mental health crisis.
-We can offer support over the phone or meet you on scene within 30 miles of our Richmond location.
+ChildSavers Immediate Response team is available 24/7, 365 days per year to respond to children ages 2 -17 experiencing immediate trauma and/or a mental health crisis.
+We can offer support over the phone or meet you on scene within 30 miles of our Richmond office.

 How Does Immediate Response Work?

 ChildSavers‘ Immediate Response therapists are available 24/7, 365 days/year to respond to real-time trauma impacting children in greater Richmond.
 Our team can meet you and your child on-scene within greater Richmond, and may respond within 30 minutes of a call.
 A therapist may be dispatched on scene for qualifying circumstances.

 🔔 Child experiences immediate traumatic event in greater Richmond, VA

 📞 Call 804-305-2420 (if the child is not bleeding or injured) to connect with a trauma-informed therapist*